March for Science: Worldwide protests begin

 'Broader vision'

-Scientists and their supporters are also expected to turn out in force in London as well as other marches in France, Ireland, Germany, Portugal and the Netherlands.
-Marches are also happening in Durban and Capetown, South Africa and Tokyo.
+Scientists and their supporters were expected to turn out in force in London as well as other marches in France, Ireland, Finland, Germany, Portugal and the Netherlands.
+Marches were also held in Durban and Cape Town, South Africa, and Tokyo.

-Roger Morris, Professor of Molecular Neurobiology at King's College London, said: "These marches are brilliant -- a spontaneous, global response led by young scientists empowered by social media, keenly aware of the global challenges that need to be addressed if their world is to have a civilized, sustainable future.
+Roger Morris, professor of molecular neurobiology at King's College London, said: "These marches are brilliant -- a spontaneous, global response led by young scientists empowered by social media, keenly aware of the global challenges that need to be addressed if their world is to have a civilized, sustainable future.

 "Insular populist politics, which have temporarily triumphed in the US and UK, need to be balanced by the broader vision of youth."